Feng-Ji-Lab/FedIRT/paper/paper.md

 library(FedIRT)
 ```

-## Sample of the integrated function
+## Example of the integrated function

-We provide a function `fedirt` in the package, and the detailed usage of the function is shown in the user manual.
-We demonstrate a sample here.
+We provide a function `fedirt_file()` in the package, and the detailed usage of the function is shown in the user manual.
+We demonstrate an example here.

-Suppose we have a dataset called `dataset.csv`, and the head of this dataset is shown below:
+Suppose we have a dataset called `dataset.csv`, and the head of this dataset is shown below.
+There should be one column indicating the school, for example, "site" here.
+Each other column indicates an item, and each row represents an answering status.

 | site | X1 | X2 | X3 | X4 | X5 |
 |------|----|----|----|----|----|